Excelam/Excelam/README.md

 Next stages will be to manage others types: date, time, fraction, percentage, scientific and currencies (Euro, Dollar and others).

-# 2/ Create or open an Excel file
+# 2. Create or open an Excel file

-## create a new excel file
+## 2.1.
+Create a new excel file

 Create an Excel file, provide the filename and the name of the first sheet.